castillocarlosr/portfolio/public/README.md

 I also welcome any recuiters or employers looking to add my skills to their company and/or team.
-Provided that they have seattle coffee :coffee: Don't worry.
-The coffee is not a deal breaker.
+Bonus if they have Seattle Coffee :coffee: .